Flämischer Akkordeonstau (2023)

 At the beginning of the piece, the audience hears a rural highway soundscape formed by the sounds of air and friction.
 In this atmosphere, created by the performers themselves, the two (obviously buckled-up) musicians begin to “drive” in loops.

 Flämischer Akkordeonstau was composed for and premiered by Lux Nova Duo as part of the Hamburg Dialogues Festival in June 2023.
-The electronics were partly made at the Elektronmusikstudion (EMS) in Stockholm, using their Buchla 100 system.
+It was also performed at GEDOK during Blurred Edges 2024.

 Every pitch that is added presents an extra car on this auditory highway.
 Because the loops stay the same length, more and more pitches get squeezed into the same time frame, until they are so jammed that the music gets stuck.
 At this moment, musical phantoms arise from the electronics, creating a 4-voiced texture in which the performers play with their own and each other’s electronic alter egos.
 The ride gets quite bumpy, and the control pedals are heavily swinging back and forth until the traffic jam dissolves as if nothing happened.